Table of Contents

 Tip

-Through Workflow_FrameSource_CameraDevice, you can gain in-depth mastery of EasyAR's control capabilities over underlying camera resources, laying a solid foundation for building high-performance, highly customizable AR applications.
+Through Workflow_FrameSource_CameraDevice, you can master EasyAR's low-level camera control capabilities, laying a solid foundation for building high-performance, highly customizable AR applications.